-- Once the fund percentage has been determined, the Fund shall be calculated by multiplying the Fund Percentage by the total WTPU base salaries in February of the year of calculation.
+• Once the Fund Percentage has been determined, the Fund shall be calculated by multiplying the Fund Percentage by the total WTPU base salaries in during the first full pay period following April 1st of the year of the exercise.
 This Fund calculation shall be a minimum and the Company shall be free to increase the Fund due to unusual economic conditions.

-Likewise, the Union will consider a reduction in the Fund if merited by unusual economic conditions, but no such reduction may be made without Union approval. - A portion of the Fund equal to 0.5% of total WTPU base salaries shall be reserved for promotions and out-of-sequence raises during the year.
+- Likewise, the Union will consider a reduction in the Fund if merited by unusual economic conditions, but no such reduction may be made without Union approval. - A portion of the Fund equal to 0.5% of total WTPU base salaries shall be reserved for promotions and out-of-sequence raises during the year.
 If the full amount reserved for promotions and out-of-sequence raises is not used, the unused portion shall be added to the following year's Fund.
 In 2016 through 2020, if the bargaining unit weighted average comparatio is equal to or less than 0.97, the Company will not reserve the 0.5% for promotions and out-of-sequence raises for that year and the entire Fund shall be used for selective salary adjustments.
-In 2020, if at year-end there remains unspent funds reserved from the Fund for promotions or out-of-sequence raises, then such remaining funds shall be used for promotions or out of sequence raises by the Termination Date of this Agreement. - Employees at a comparatio of 0.85 or less shall be awarded an increase at least as great as the Fund Percentage if the employee's performance rating on the most recent evaluation is at "Meets" or higher. - Selective salary adjustments shall be made no later than the first pay period following July 1 of that year. - Each year, the Company will establish guidelines regarding the relationship of individual performance, comparatio, and distribution of the selective salary adjustments.

-- o These guidelines shall be communicated to the Union and supervisors before the selective salary adjustment exercise. - o Exceptions to the guidelines require approval of the Director of the Organization. - o Individual salary adjustments shall not be grievable.
+In 2020, if at year-end there remains unspent funds reserved from the Fund for promotions or out-of-sequence raises, then such remaining funds shall be used for promotions or out of sequence raises by the Termination Date of this Agreement. - Employees at a comparatio of 0.85 or less shall be awarded an increase at least as great as the Fund Percentage if the employee's performance rating on the most recent evaluation is at "Meets Expectations" or higher. - Selective salary adjustments shall be made no later than the first pay period following July 1 of the year of the exercise. - Each year, the Company will establish guidelines regarding the relationship of individual performance, comparatio, and distribution of the selective salary adjustments. - These guidelines shall be communicated to the Union and supervisors before the selective salary adjustment exercise. - o Exceptions to the guidelines require approval of the Director of the Organization. - o Individual salary adjustments shall not be grievable.